apoapse1/Librum-for-Skyrim-VR/README.md

 ### Natural Locomotion
 ***Only applies to VR.***

-If you dom't plan on using Natural Locomotion, turn off "physical sneak".
+If you don't plan on using Natural Locomotion, turn off "physical sneak".

 This step is ***not mandatory***, but it will significantly improve your VR experience.
 Download [Natural Locomotion](https://store.steampowered.com/app/798810/Natural_Locomotion/) through Steam.
 It is an independent app, which allows you to walk around in VR games by swinging your arms (and possibly holding a hotkey).
 Although this sounds intrusive and unnatural, it quickly becomes a _very_ natural way to move around Skyrim.
 As a bonus, it works for everything from Skyrim and Fallout 4 VR to _No Man's Sky_.